jcispast/Hotel-Recommendation-System/README.md

 3.Web languages used :
 We will use MySQL as relational database.
 As for web programming language, we use JavaScript, CSS, HTML; Chosen web server: Apache HTTP server.

 3.Database Design

 Hotel recommendation system consist of 3 tables
 Hotel Table -  This table store all hotels list and consist of entities like id (Primary key), name, price, descript, facility, location, img, checkin , checkout.
 User browse hotels based on above entities.
 Users get hotel recommendation based on location, and price.
 Users Table – This table stores users id, username and password.
 This table is used for login and registration.
 Users are capable of searching hotels, writing review and rating hotel.
 Reviews Table  - This table stores all reviews and rating of all hotels by users.

 4.Application Design

 There are two types of users  -  Admin  and customers.
 Admin  user have the ability to add new hotel to hotel listing and edit hotel information.
-1> Add /Edit/ Delete Hotel details 2>   Browse Hotels.
+1> Add /Edit/ Delete Hotel details
+2> Browse Hotels.
 Customers have the ability to search hotel as per their requirements.
 Customers can register with system and provide a feedback based on their experience.
 1> Register/Login.
 2> Browse or search hotels.
 3> Provide feedback.

-5.Demos

-For admin user, I set the admin user, the name is “admin”, password is “admin@123”

-The login page

-The page for admin user, “Admin Panel” is located in top right.

-When admin user click Admin Panel, she/he can edit, add or delete hotel information.

-...

-For noraml users, anyone can register a new account in register and log in, there I set a user name “abc” password “abc” as an example.

-This is the page of normal users, the user can search the hotel according to the City name, date and budget they entered.

-Click one of the recommended hotel, the information of the hotel will appear, user can see other customer’s review.
-Also, the user can add a comment too.

-Below that hotel, there are some other recommended hotels based on similar city and price.